Dawn found them both somewhat stiff, but otherwise ready to face the day.

 There really wasn’t any need to formulate a response to that.
 They were hugely outnumbered, and Tyrel discovered in seconds that while their weapons could deflect those of the ghost warriors, they couldn’t wound or kill the attackers.
 The ghostly weapons connected, never drawing blood but leaving pain and weakness where they scored.

 They were closer to the door to the kitchen than to the main doors; they fought to reach it, desperately blocking attacks.
-Tyrel pushed Madoc through and slammed the door, and together they dragged a heavy table in front of it.
+Tyrel yanked Madoc through and slammed the door, and together they dragged a heavy table in front of it.

 The kitchen was deserted.
 At least the ghosts of the fort’s thralls weren’t trapped here after death.
 They paused by the far door.